Interactive Keynote Address

 Miguel A. Frias, Assistant Principal at Passaic Board of Education

 I was lucky enough to begin my teaching career six years ago in a district rich in diversity, and full of opportunities to do my best work as an educator.
-Much of my success in the classroom is a result of the many strategies Susana Matos-Kruk helped me to develop.
+Much of my success in the classroom is a result of the many strategies Susana Matos-Kruck helped me to develop.
 She is passionate about her work, and is dedicated to encouraging educators to “up the bar” so that students can reach their full academic potential.

-Susana Matos-Kruk coached me to apply differentiated instruction across curricular areas.
+Susana Matos-Kruck coached me to apply differentiated instruction across curricular areas.
 She also helped me to understand how to use data to drive instruction in my classroom, and to use data to perform interventions.
 Her workshop on reciprocal teaching strategies has helped me reinforce strong reading comprehension skills in my classroom.
 Her workshops are engaging and purposeful.
-Our district has greatly benefited from the work of Susan Matos-Kruck.
+Our district has greatly benefited from the work of Susana Matos-Kruck.

 Nicole Ward, Elementary school teacher, Passaic Public Schools